dalmaboros/bowls-jquery/notes.md

 ## Next steps (jQuery app)
 [] add dynamic form for scraps on bowl show page
-  [] hijack update bowl button to do not trigger update in controller
+  [x] hijack update bowl button to do not trigger update in controller [] create scrap not rendering ajax on page, but exists in console

 ## Bugs